 Oh you!
 You’re so — what a geek you are! (laughs)

 I had to use Springsteen pre-1987 appearances, so I had to look for what was available and easy for me to clear for use (in the film).
 But I chose that particular scene – it’s the moment where Javeed watches the BBC documentary on TV in secret – because when Bruce sings “The River,” he announces that he wrote the song for them (his sister and brother-in-law).
 I wanted that moment in the story.

 I thought it was touching and one of those songs that everyone knows.
 But also because as sad as The River is, in real life, that story had a happy ending – and it’s lovely how it touches on Javeed’s sister and her impending marriage as well.

 Absolutely, at that point in the movie, if people don’t like Bruce by then – they will after that.

-The film, despite being set in the 80’s, feels sadly all the more timely today, and there’s a lot of the same uncertainty about things as there are now – yet the film is inherently optimistic.
-Even at the lowest points it says that through compassion we can triumph.
+Despite being set in the ’80s, the film feels sadly all the more timely today, and there’s a lot of the same uncertainty about things as there are now – yet the film is inherently optimistic.
+Even at the lowest points, it says that through compassion, we can triumph.

 We’re sadly running out of time, even though I think we could talk about Springsteen for hours.

 I have talked about him for hours.
 I’ve done about 300 interviews so far!

 I feel that this is the kind of film that will have to be mentioned in future discussions about Bruce’s music.
 They’re so intertwined now.